getbloqs/scenario02/README.md

 For deploying the smart contract on the `ropsten` ethereum testnet the following steps are required:

  - A `secret.json` file needs to be created inside the `contract` directory
- - Inside the `contract` directory the command `truffle --reset --network ropsten` would deploy the contract on the ropsten network.
+ - Inside the `contract` directory the command `truffle migrate --reset --network ropsten` would deploy the contract on the ropsten network.
 Be aware that a private key with some amount of (testnet) ether is required.

 ## `secret.json` file format